 The Pollinator Garden

 In the 2014-2015 school year, a dynamic team of Navy teacher and parents came together to expand the second grade Pollinator Garden located between the 6th Grade Wing and the Kiss N’ Ride Entrance.
 The team was awarded a FCPS Schoolyard Stewardship Mini-Grant that enabled the garden to double its size and create a space for outdoor, hands-on learning.
 All students engaged in an Earth Week project by painting the new entrance arbor and benches.
 First and Second Graders planted natives and annuals donated by our community.
 By year’s end, this new space was certified as a Monarch Waystation through http://monarchwatch.org/.
-Please visit, explore and enjoy our school habitat!
-Make sure to walk through and find the QR Codes and learn about the Virginia Native Plants.
+Please visit, explore and enjoy our school habitat as it continues to grow!

 Navy’s Outdoor Classroom: The Courtyard

 During the 2015-2016 work began to revitalize the most central part of our school, the Courtyard.
 During this year, Eco Schools was awarded a grant from Miracle Gro to create an edible garden for students.
-That Spring, an herb garden and greens garden was constructed as well as Kindergartener’s planting pumpkins.
+That Spring, an herb and greens garden was constructed as well as Kindergartner’s planting pumpkins.
 Eagle Scouts have contributed to the global project.
-Varun Kota, replaced the benches and redesigned one of the beds to include Virginia native plants and a walkway.
-This past year an irrigation system was also added to help maintain the edibles.
-The Courtyard is an ongoing project that will hopefully be completed by June 2018.
-There are more plans forthcoming so make sure to stop by and check it out!
+Varun Kota, replaced the benches and redesigned one of the beds to include Virginia native plants and a walkway throughout the terraced beds.
+In the summer of 2016 an irrigation system was also added to help maintain the edibles and native plant life.
+Eagle Scout, Justin Brady, has helped transform the Courtyard to an outdoor classroom.
+He build collaboration benches that can be configured for any size group.
+He also built a large movable chalkboard that can be used for presentations.
+The Courtyard is a place that will continue to evolve and provide a shady outdoor classroom for all.